Visit the TrainWeb.org Fan Page on Facebook!

 The ice cream.

 The toppings you can have added to your purchase.
-I had mint ice cream with toppings of Heath, Kit Kat and Butterfinger all mixed in to it.
-We all walked back to the train for more pictures on this 41 degree mostly cloudy late afternoon.
+I had mint ice cream with toppings of Heath, Kit Kat and Butterfinger all mixed together.
+We then walked back to the train for more pictures on this 41 degree, mostly cloudy, late afternoon.

 The Southwest Chief at rest at Albuquerque.